-(i) Net Income (Loss) per Unit - basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units.

-(ii) Net Income (Loss) per Unit - diluted is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at June 30, 2020, to certain Trustees and management of the REIT.

-(iii) The FFO and AFFO per Unit - basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
-The FFO and AFFO per Unit basic comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.

-(iv) The FFO and AFFO per Unit - diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at June 30, 2020 to certain Trustees and management of the REIT.
-The FFO and AFFO per Unit - diluted comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.

-(v) Comparative figures have been adjusted to reflect the change to the calculation of AFFO in 2019 to include a capital expenditure reserve of 0.5% of base rent in the calculation.
-See "Non-IFRS Measures".
+- (i) Includes one development property. - Net Income (Loss) per Unit basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units. - (iii) Net Income (Loss) per Unit diluted is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at September 30, 2020, to certain Trustees and management of the REIT. - (iv) The FFO and AFFO per Unit basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
+The FFO and AFFO per Unit basic comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019. - (v) The FFO and AFFO per Unit diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at September 30, 2020 to certain Trustees and management of the REIT.
+The FFO and AFFO per Unit diluted comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019. - (vi) Comparative figures have been adjusted to reflect the change to the calculation of AFFO in 2019 to include a capital expenditure reserve of 0.5% of base rent in the calculation.
+See "Non-IFRS Measures"

-The increase in rental revenue and NOI, net of bad debt expense for Q2 2020, is primarily attributable to the thirty-eight property acquisitions completed since the REIT's IPO.
+The increase in NOI for Q3 2020, is primarily attributable to the thirty-nine property acquisitions completed since the REIT's IPO.
 Net income (loss) is also impacted by fluctuations in fair value adjustments of Class B LP Units, investment properties and interest rate swaps.